grgbr/enbox/doc/api.rst

 This mode of operation is meant to apply and execute an Enbox configuration stored into a file.
-This file must be formatted according to the configuration syntax detailed into the :ref:`sect-usage_conf` section.
+This file must be formatted according to the configuration syntax detailed into the :ref:`sect-main-configuration` section.

 Additional usage details may be found into section Configuration_.
 This is the most straightforward way to use the Enbox library.